mpv-player/mpv/DOCS/man/ao.rst

 ``sndio``
     Audio output to the OpenBSD sndio sound system

-    .. note:: Experimental.
-There are known bugs and issues.

     (Note: only supports mono, stereo, 4.0, 5.1 and 7.1 channel layouts.)